How microbes could help clean up Nova Scotia's abandoned mines | CBC News

 How can microbes help?

-The key to this treatment lies in the DNA of certain microbes that naturally break down arsenic and mercury and make the contaminants less harmful.
+The key to this treatment lies in the DNA of certain microbes that are able to make some contaminants less harmful.

 Landon Getz, a microbiology PhD student at Dalhousie University in Halifax, said that's the beauty of working with microbes.
 If you can think of something you want done, there's probably a microbe already doing it.